system76/docs/_articles/restore.md

 System76 computers use a standard Ubuntu installation disc and the System76 Driver to fully restore the system to factory settings.

-\* On our second generation Oryx (oryp2), the Sytem76 driver is required for the touchpad.
-Please use the keyboard or an external mouse for the initial install steps and until the driver is installed.
+#### Important notes

-#### Important Note!
+**On our second generation Oryx (oryp2), the Sytem76 driver is required for the touchpad.**  Please use the keyboard or an external mouse for the initial install steps and until the driver is installed.

-If you recently updated your system, and now it does not boot, you may not need to reinstall Ubuntu.
-If, when you start your computer, you see a flashing underscore on the screen ("\_"), then it is likely that Ubuntu's boot-loader, GRUB, was not updated properly.
+**If your recently updated system does not boot, it can often be recovered.**  If you see a flashing underscore on the screen ("\_"), after booting, then it's likely that Ubuntu's bootloader (GRUB) was not properly updated.
 To restore it, see [How to Restore Grub Boot-loader](http://docs.system76.com/articles/grub)

-## 1. Create Bootable Media
+## 1. Create install media

 First, you'll need to create bootable media you can restore or install Ubuntu with.